Jiff21/qa/security/README.md

 ```

 ## Running Tests
-First start the docker machine with the api.key matching, -host matching ZAP_API_ADDRESS & ZAP_API_KEY and the ports matching from the qa.environment_variables.py or passed in from the command line.
+First start the docker machine with the api.key matching, -host matching ZAP_API_ADDRESS & ZAP_API_KEY and the ports matching from the qa.settings or passed in from the command line.
 The command should look something like this
 ```
 docker run -p 8081:8081 -i owasp/zap2docker-stable zap.sh -daemon -port 8081 -host 0.0.0.0 -config api.key=0123456789 -config api.addrs.addr.name=.* -config api.addrs.addr.regex=true -config scanner.strength=INSANE